Tag Archives: BusinessBackup

 4. Extortion: Having gained secure and impenetrable access to your files, the ransomware displays an explanation of the next steps, including the ransom amount, instructions for payment, and the consequences of noncompliance.

-5. Recovery Options: At this stage, the victim can attempt to remove infected files and systems while restoring from a clean backup, or they may consider paying the ransom.
+5. Recovery options: At this stage, the victim can attempt to remove infected files and systems, restore from a clean backup, or some may consider paying the ransom.

 It’s never advised to pay the ransom.
-According to Veeam’s 2023 Ransomware Trends Report, 21% of those who paid the ransom still were not able to recover their data.
+According to Veeam’s 2024 Ransomware Trends Report, one in three organizations could not recover their data after paying the ransom.
 There’s no guarantee the decryption keys will work, and paying the ransom only further incentivizes cybercriminals to continue their attacks.

-Data has shown that ransomware attacks target firms of all sizes, and no business—from small and medium-sized business to large coprorations—is immune.
-According to the Veeam 2023 Data Protection Trends Report, 85% of organizations suffered at least one cyberattack in the preceding twelve months.
+Data has shown that ransomware attacks target firms of all sizes, and no business—from SMBs to large corporations—is immune.
 Attacks are on the rise in every sector and in every size of business.
-This leaves small to medium-sized businesses particularly vulnerable, as they may not have the resources needed to shore up their defenses.
+That said, small to medium-sized businesses are particularly vulnerable, as they may not have the resources needed to shore up their defenses and are often viewed as “easy targets” by cybercriminals.

-Recent attacks where cybercriminals leaked sensitive photos of patients in a medical facility prove that no organization is out of bounds and no victim is off limits.
-These attempts indicate that organizations which often have weaker controls and out-of-date or unsophisticated IT systems should take extra precautions to protect themselves and their data.
+Recent attacks where cybercriminals leaked sensitive photos of patients in a medical facility prove that no organization is out of bounds and no victim is off-limits.
+These attempts indicate that organizations which often have weaker controls and out-of-date or unsophisticated IT systems should take extra precautions to protect themselves and their data (especially their backup data!).

 The U.S. consistently ranks highest in ransomware attacks, followed by the U.K. and Germany.
 Windows computers are the main targets, but ransomware strains exist for Macintosh and Linux, as well.